Construction accounting is a unique type of accounting that requires specific financial management tools. Here’s what you need to know.

 - What is your company’s mission?

-- What information will help you monitor your progress toward each of these goals?
+- What information will help you measure your progress toward each of these goals?

 - How will you know the right things are happening and the wrong things aren’t?

-- Are you willing to hear, face, and solve the wrong things when they occur?
+- Are you willing to monitor your results?
+(Then confront and solve problems when they pop up?)

-- A system for your accounts (i.e., a Chart of Accounts)
+- Accounts to organize your financial results into useful information (i.e., a Chart of Accounts)

 - A record-keeping method